Dominique Chaloult: Career

 Chaloult was general manager of programming and new media at Télé-Québec from January 2012 to December 2014.
 During her stay at Télé-Québec, she developed Les Bobos, Deux hommes en or, SNL Québec and 125, Marie-Anne.
 According to Columnist Nathalie Petrowski, Chaloult revived the public broadcaster by taking risks and launching daring and diverse programming.

 Chaloult was appointed Executive Director of Television for Radio-Canada, taking office in January 2015.

 In 2016 Chaloult created a television cultural strategy branch at Radio-Canada to develop an action plan that better reflects the diversity of the broadcaster's audience.
 In 2017 Chaloult was honoured with a tribute at the Women's Film, Television and Digital Media Gala.

 Personal life

-Dominique Chaloult is the spouse of MNA Pierre Arcand, who had been her boss at CIME-FM.
-She is the daughter of press secretary Francine Chaloult, sister of author Rafaële Germain and sister-in-law of Paul Arcand.
+Dominique Chaloult is the spouse of MNA Pierre Arcand,She is the daughter of press secretary Francine Chaloult, sister of author Rafaële Germain and sister-in-law of Paul Arcand.
 Women in her family have been leaders in media: her mother, Francine Chaloult, was the first female press secretary; her mother-in-law, Colette Chabot, was a journalist and founded CIME 99.5, the first FM radio station in the Laurentians; and her aunt, Suzanne Lévesque, hosted programmes on radio and television.
 Dominique Chaloult owns an equestrian centre and has a great passion for horses.